jacopofar/neuraltalk2-web/README.md

 # neuraltalk2-web
 [Neuraltalk2](https://github.com/karpathy/neuraltalk2) is a fantastic tool based on Torch which uses neural networks to automatically caption images.

 This repository offers a Dockerfile and a web interface to run immediately the program without having to manually install the dependencies and exposing it as a simple REST interface.
-A basic browser page is available, too,
+A basic browser page is available, too.

 You can both use it from the command line and as a web service.